Fornaxian/pixeldrain_web/res/include/md/about.md

 ## For how long will my files be stored?

-Files will be removed if they have not been viewed for 120 days.
-A view is counted when someone visits the file's download page (pixeldrain.com/u/somefile) or views the file through a list the file is included in (pixeldrain.com/l/somelist).
+Files will be removed if they have not been accessed for 120 days.
+When a file is downloaded the expiry time is reset to 120 days from the current day.
+This only happens when someone downloads more than 1% of the whole file in a single request.
+So if you have a 5 GB file the timer is only extended when you download at least 50 MB.
+The expiry timer is not updated when it was already updated within the last 24 hours.

-If you upload a file while logged into your pixeldrain account you will be able to delete the file yourself from the download page of the file.
-If you are not logged in and you accidentally upload something you shouldn't have, just don't share the link.
-The file will expire eventually.
-File links are not indexed or published anywhere.
-As long as you don't share it nobody will see it.
+File expiry is often seen as a downside of pixeldrain.
+But keep in mind that 120 days is a very long time.
+Roughly four months.
+This means that you can keep a file active for an entire year by only downloading it three times.
+Files which are only very sporadically downloaded can stay online indefinitely.
+All this time the file is using storage space and processing power on our servers, which costs real money.

+If you would like to use pixeldrain for backups or long term storage, then the free plan is _not the way to go_.
+It is only meant for publicly sharing files.
+For real storage you should use the [pixeldrain filesystem](/filesystem).

+If you are (ab)using pixeldrain for free storage, you should not be surprised when the rules change at some point and all your stuff suddenly disappears.
+That would never happen when using pixeldrain's filesystem.

 ## What cookies does pixeldrain use?